Summer Ranger Programs At Gettysburg

 THE SECOND DAY (1 hour) July 2 saw the heaviest fighting of the entire battle.
 Understand the key decisions that shaped the day and the actions that resulted.
 Meet at the Peach Orchard, daily at 2:00 P.M.

-THE THIRD DAY: "Pickett's Charge" (1 hour) Learn what happened during "Pickett's Charge" on July 3, 1863 and discover what its outcome meant for the Union and Confederacy.
-Meet at the "Ranger Program" sign in the National Cemetery parking lot between Taneytown Road and Steinwehr Avenue, daily at 10:30 A.M. and 4:00 P.M.
+THE THIRD DAY & BEYOND: (1 hour) Learn what happened during "Pickett's Charge" on July 3, 1863 and discover what its outcome meant for the Union and Confederacy.
+Meet at the "Ranger Program" sign in the National Cemetery parking lot between Taneytown Road and Steinwehr Avenue, daily at 4:00 P.M.

-RANGER GUIDED BATTLE WALKS (2 hours or more) Walk the route of Pickett's Charge, explore Devil's Den and the Wheatfield, walk the charge of the Louisiana Tigers at East Cemetery Hill, and much more.
-The Battle Walk topic changes daily.
-Each program will get you into the field for a closer look at the famous, and not so famous, places that shaped the battle.
+RANGER GUIDED BATTLE WALKS (2 hours or more) Want to experience the battlefield from the same vantage point as the men who fought here?
+Walk the fields and woods that were fought over a century and a half ago to get a closer look at the famous and not so famous places and people that shaped the battle.
 Check at the information desk for a complete schedule of daily topics and where to meet the park ranger.
 Water, a hat and proper foot gear are highly recommended.
 Daily at 3:30 P.M.
 (Walks begin at 3:00 PM in the spring and fall months.)
+Check the link below for the current schedule of Battlewalks!

 "KEY MOMENTS" PROGRAMS

-LITTLE ROUND TOP (1 hour) This program focuses on the fighting on July 2 for this crucial hill, one of the most famous in America.
-Meet at the General Warren statue on the summit of the hill, Auto Tour Stop 8.
+LITTLE ROUND TOP (1 hour) What made this small, rocky, hill crucial to the outcome of the battle and why has it become one of the most famous hills in America?
+Meet at the General Warren statue on the summit of the hill, Auto Tour Stop 8 to find out.
 Sunday, Tuesday, Thursday and Saturday at 11:00 A.M.

 DEVIL'S DEN (1 hour) More famous today for its unusual rock formations and stories of Confederate sharpshooters, Devil's Den was vitally important to its Union defenders on July 2, 1863.
 Meet at the parking lot on Sickles Avenue at Devil's Den, Monday, Wednesday and Friday at 3:00 P.M.